 Around 500 BCE the North China Plain was fragmented.
-There were as many as 148 territories, ruled by a warlord – a person not much different from the warring lords of Europe during its Middle Ages.
+There were as many as 148 territories ruled by a warlord — not much different from the warring lords of Europe during its Middle Ages.
 The warlords attempted a balance of power.
 They combined against anyone of them perceived as becoming too big of a threat.
 But it didn't work.
 By the year 476 BCE the tendency of the bigger powers to absorb the smaller powers had reduced the surviving warlords to something like seventeen.
-And this was the beginning of what would be called the Warring States Period.
+It was what would be called the "Warring States Period".

 Qin had a chief minister, Shang Yang, who organized the kingdom for warfare.
-He was interested in incentives – penalties fearful people and rewards for the brave.
+He was interested in incentives, including rewards for the brave.
 He held to a political philosophy called Legalism.
 It held Confucianism to be a waste of time.
-Rather than share Confuciaism's disdain for commerce, he encouraged trade and work.
-He encouraged the making of cloth for export.
+He encouraged trade and work, including making of cloth for export.
 He threatened slavery for any able-bodied man not engaged in a useful occupation.
-He encouraged growth by offering immigrants virgin land and exemption from military service.
-Many came to Qin, increasing its manpower and food production, which helped strengthen Qin militarily.
+He encouraged growth by offering immigrants virgin land and exemption from military service, and many came to Qin, increasing its manpower and food production, which helped strengthen Qin militarily.

-Copyright © 2017 by Frank E. Smitha.
+Copyright © 2018 by Frank E. Smitha.
 All rights reserved.